 When preparing a GOALI proposal, select this program solicitation number and then select "GOALI" as the Type of Proposal.
-The project title on the proposal Cover Sheet should begin with "ISS: GOALI.".
+The project title on the proposal Cover Sheet should begin with "ISS: GOALI:".
 The proposal must be prepared in accordance with the GOALI specific instructions in Chapter II.E.4 of the PAPPG and the additional instructions contained in this solicitation.
+GOALI proposals must be submitted via FastLane or Grants.gov.